-- Shout for joy in the LORD, you righteous: praise for the upright is seemly. - 2 Give thanks to the LORD on the lyre, play to him on a ten-stringed harp. - 3 Sing to him a new song, play skilfully and shout merrily. - For the LORD is straight in his promise; and all that he does is in faithfulness. - 5 Justice and right he loves; the earth is full of his kindness. - 6 By his word the heavens were made, all their host by the breath of his mouth. - 7 He gathers the sea in a bottle, the ocean he puts into store-houses. - 8 Let the whole world honor the LORD, let all who live on earth be in awe. - 9 For at his word it came into being, at his command it stood forth. - 10 The LORD frustrates the designs of the nations,

-- what the peoples have purposed, he brings to nought, but the Lord's own design will stand forever, and what his heart has purposed, through all generations. - 12 Happy the nation whose God is the LORD, the people he chose for himself as his own. - The LORD looks down from heaven, he sees all of humanity; - 14 from where he rules he gazes on all who inhabit the earth. - 15 He fashions the hearts of them all, and gives heed to all that they do. - It is not by great armies that kings are victorious, it is not by great strength that a warrior saves himself; - false hope is the war-horse to usher in victory, for all its great might it can provide no escape. - See!
-The eye of the Lord is on those who fear him, on those who hope in his kindness; - 19 to deliver their life from death, and to keep them alive in famine. - We wait for the LORD: he is our help and our shield. - For in him our heart is glad, we trust in his holy name. - Let your kindness, O Lord, be upon us, as is our hope in you.
+33 Shout for joy in the LORD, you righteous:

+praise for the upright is seemly.

+2 Give thanks to the LORD on the lyre,

+play to him on a ten-stringed harp.

+3 Sing to him a new song,

+play skilfully and shout merrily.

+4 For the LORD is straight in his promise;

+and all that he does is in faithfulness.

+5 Justice and right he loves;

+the earth is full of his kindness.

+6 By his word the heavens were made,

+all their host by the breath of his mouth.

+7 He gathers the sea in a bottle,

+the ocean he puts into store-houses.

+8 Let the whole world honour the LORD,

+let all who live on earth be in awe.

+9 For at his word it came into being,

+at his command it stood forth.

+10 The LORD frustrates the designs of the nations,

+what the peoples have purposed, he brings to nought,

+11 but the LORD's own design will stand forever,

+and what his heart has purposed, through all genera-

+tions.

+12 Happy the nation whose God is the LORD,

+the people he chose for himself as his own.

+13 The Lord looks down from heaven,

+he sees all of humanity;

+14 from where he rules he gazes

+on all who inhabit the earth.

+15 He fashions the hearts of them all,

+and gives heed to all that they do.

+16 It is not by great armies that kings are victorious,

+it is not by great strength that a warrior saves himself;

+17 false hope is the war-horse to usher in victory,

+17 for all its great might it can provide no escape.

+for an his great hight it can provide no escape.

+18 See!
+The eye of the LORD is on those who fear him,

+on those who hope in his kindness;

+19 to deliver their life from death,

+and to keep them alive in famine.

+20 We wait for the LORD:

+he is our help and our shield.

+21 For in him our heart is glad,

+21 we trust in his holy name.

+we dust in his holy hame.

+22 Let your kindness, O Lord, be upon us,

+as is our hope in you.